WyruSeppo/BioBert_Annotations/README.md

 # BioBert_Annotations

+## Overview
+This program was created during the winter semester 2024/25 at the university of vienna for the course "2024W 053531-1 Softwareentwicklungsprojekt Bioinformatik". by Theodora Beshara and Sebastian Rossböck.

+This program reads the Ids of proteins from a file in the fasta format and fetches the annotations for each protein from UniProt and Pfam.
+With BioBert, it creates the embeddings for each annotation and then compares and visualizes the results.

+## Compatibility

-This project was set up with python 3.11.9 and Visual Studio.\
+This project was set up with python 3.11.9 and Visual Studio.
 If you chose to run this program in a different environment, please disregard the next section.
 The libraries from the requirements.txt will be needed to run this program.
 Please install those in any way you prefer.
-When this project was started in November 2024, python version 3.11.9 was chosen due to compatibility issues.
-Depending on the date, these issues might have been resolved.

 ## Setting up the environment
 When Python and Visual Studio Code are installed, we will need to set up a python environment and install the libraries we will use.